Stat184-Fall2025/Sec5_FP_Mohit_Kanon_Yizhen/README.md

 ・https://finance.yahoo.com/
 ・https://www.schwab.com/learn/story/understanding-simple-moving-average-crossovers

-## Current Plan
+Current Plan
-Each members will write code using datas about a stock of their choice, and provide background information.
-They will apply the simple moving average crossover to it, and present their findings, and briefly explain the data that they display.
+Each members will write codes using datas about stock from the website and make a presentation.
+Repo Structure Use this section to explain the structure of your repo.
+This should help visitors quickly figure out where they should look to find certain elements.
+Further, you can use this space to highlight and briefly explain important/key files in the repo.
+Repo Structure
+Use this section to explain the structure of your repo.
+This should help visitors quickly figure out where they should look to find certain elements.
+Further, you can use this space to highlight and briefly explain important/key files in the repo.

 ## Repo Structure
 - MLA9.csl --- citations